39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Wheat

-73. India is the largest producer and consumer of –
+73. India is the leading producer and consumer of –

 (a) Rice